lauren-mak/MAG_Snakemake_wf/README.md

 - `config.yaml`: Paths to the GTDB and RefSeq databases.
 - `clusterconfig.yaml`: Slurm submission settings.
 - `Snakefile*`: Set the variable `FASTQ_DIR` to the base location of the input FastQs.
-    - `Snakefile`: For dealing with FastQs directly downloaded from the SRA.
+    - `Snakefile`: For FastQs directly downloaded from the SRA.
-    - `Snakefile_LD`: For dealing with FastQs available locally.
+    - `Snakefile_LD_SC`: For i) FastQs available locally to be ii) single-sample and co-assembled.
 Must be renamed to 'Snakefile'.
+    - `Snakefile_LD_SS`: For i) FastQs available locally to be ii) single-sample-assembled only.
+Must be renamed to 'Snakefile'.
+For coassembly-only, `cat` all single-sample FastQs together before using the workflow before treating as a single-sample-only run.

 #### Input FastQs